Aglezabad/megumin-ui/docs/main.md

 # Megumin UI Documentation

+*This is a draft version and it's not accurate.*

 A lightweight, dark-mode ready CSS framework focusing on simplicity and modern design.

 ## Table of Contents